If you produce music and want to do it full-time, this article will help you find a way to make money off your work.

 Step 2: Set up your online store.

 The easiest (and one of the cheapest) way is to sell your beats with Sellfy.
-Hundreds of famous producers sell their sounds with Sellfy because it’s easy to set up and customize, besides it allows you to embed your product to any website.
+Hundreds of famous producers sell their sounds with Sellfy because it’s easy to set up and customize, besides it allows you to embed a shopping cart to any website.

 There are alternatives, such as digital production marketplaces Beatstars and Airbit.
 However, their free versions may require you to share your profit (up to 30%) or limit the total number of beats you can upload.
 Besides that, the marketing and personal branding options are rather limited in these platforms, but that’s something your revenue will highly depend on.